realworldocaml/book/en/05-records-and-variants.md

 val std_color_to_int : std_color -> int = <fun>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-And using these numbers, we can apply terminal colors to a string.
+Note that the exhaustiveness checking on pattern matches means that
+the compiler will warn us if we miss a case in the pattern match.

+Using `std_color_to_int`, we can now generate the escape codes to
+change the color of a given string.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # let color_by_number number text =